-10 Organic Baby Food Brands You Can Feel Good About
+10 Organic Baby Food Brands + Why You Should Always Go Organic

-Sure, we here at mbg love to roast and puree sweet potato and hand-selected blueberries for our little ones when we can.
-But life gets crazy a lot of the time, which is why we're grateful that there are so many great baby foods on the market to make feeding our little ones easy, whether we're relaxing at home or on the go (we're looking at you, squeeze packets!).
+Life gets crazy a lot of the time, which is why we're grateful that there are so many great baby foods on the market to make feeding our little ones easy, whether we're relaxing at home or on the go—we're looking at you, squeeze packets!

-When you're filling your cart, the most important thing to look for?
+Just remember: When you're filling your cart, the most important thing to look for?
 Organic.
+Here's a good place to start.

 The 10 best organic baby foods.